What you need to know before you visit Xcaret

 You can save 15% by booking online.
 There are different packages that include transportation, all inclusive food and options for additional activities like the Stingray Encounter and Swim with Dolphins.

-You can also purchase Xcaret tickets at most of the resorts in the Riviera Maya, including the Xcaret Hotel.
+You can also purchase Xcaret tickets at most of the resorts in the Riviera Maya, and if you stay at the Xcaret Hotel admission is included.

 Xcaret Ticket Price for Children

 The admission is free for children under the age of 4.
-Children ages 5 to 11 get half off the adult ticket price. n ID is required in both cases.
+Children ages 5 to 11 get a discounted rate from the adult ticket price.
+ID is required in both cases.

 Accessing your Xcaret tickets after online purchase